DMTGallery/dmt-gallery-artwork-example/README.md

     <style>
         /*
         Styles for the states of the artwork page.
-        (we'll go over what states your artwork page needs to have).
+        (we'll go over the states your artwork page should have).
-        Feel free to change the CSS to adjust the visuals of those states.
+        Feel free to change this CSS to adjust the visuals.
         */
     </style>
 </head>
 <body>
-<script id="dmt-mint-data" data-inscription-id="MINT_INSCRIPTION_ID"></script>
+<script id="dmt-mint-block" data-block-number="DMT_MINT_BLOCK_NUMBER"></script>
 ```
 In the script above, pay attention to the last line.
-This is a "dataset" element, all it does is it holds data.
+This is a ["dataset" element](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset), all it does is it holds data.
 This data is accessible from JS.
-In this dataset, the `inscriptionId` key holds `MINT_INSCRIPTION_ID` value.
+In this dataset, the `blockNumber` key holds `DMT_MINT_BLOCK_NUMBER` value.

 Right now, this value is just a placeholder.
-When users mint your project, the art they'll get is this script, but with all `MINT_INSCRIPTION_ID` occurrences replaced.
+When users mint your project, the art they'll get is this script, but with all `DMT_MINT_BLOCK_NUMBER` occurrences replaced.
 **In your artwork**, **this line must be exactly the same**.

 > [!WARNING]
-> Don't use the `MINT_INSCRIPTION_ID` string anywhere else in your artwork code,
+> Don't use the `DMT_MINT_BLOCK_NUMBER` string anywhere else in your artwork code,
-> unless you want it replaced with an inscription id of the minter's dmt-mint json.
+> unless you want it replaced with a block number of a minter's dmt-mint json.

-**You will use this inscription id to load data of the block, that will "seed" your artwork**.
+**You will use this block number to load data of the block, that will "seed" your artwork**.
 We will tell you how to do it later.
-For now, just remember, that this is how users get different artworks from the same script.
+For now, just remember, that this is how users get different artwork variations from the same script.

 > [!TIP]
-> For the curious ones, dmt-mint json is an inscription, which will be attached to every single mint.
+> For the curious ones, all mints have a dmt-mint json embedded into their content.
+> That's where this block number will come from, to later be injected into your artwork script.
-> It acts as an "on-chain certificate", which secures the fact, that a Bitcoin block with the right element
+> The dmt-mint json acts as an "on-chain certificate", which secures the fact, that a Bitcoin block
-> has been used to mint your artwork.
+> with the right element has been used to mint your artwork.
 >
-> We cannot hand-pick the blocks to use, we can only choose an element.
+> We cannot hand-pick block numbers, we can only choose an element.
-> And then, the blocks with the element are the blocks we can use.
+> And then, the blocks with the element are the blocks we can use to create mints of your artwork.
-> This is how Bitcoin "seeds" your artwork non-arbitrarily and defines the supply cap (since a block can be used only once).
+> This is how Bitcoin "seeds" your artwork non-arbitrarily and defines the supply cap (supply of mints = supply of element).

 Let's move on to the next code segment!
 ```